Skip to main content

 • MK-677 ∞ An orally active growth hormone secretagogue, MK-677 stimulates growth hormone release by mimicking the action of ghrelin.
 It offers the convenience of oral administration, providing sustained elevation of growth hormone and IGF-1 levels.

 These peptides are typically administered via subcutaneous injection, often daily or multiple times per week, depending on the specific peptide and the desired clinical outcome.
-The advantage of this approach lies in its ability to work with the body’s inherent regulatory systems, potentially leading to a more physiological pattern of and a reduced risk of pituitary suppression compared to direct rHGH administration.
+The advantage of this approach lies in its ability to work with the body’s inherent regulatory systems, potentially leading to a more physiological pattern of growth hormone release and a reduced risk of pituitary suppression compared to direct rHGH administration.

 How Do Therapeutic Mechanisms Differ?